h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 - The middle contour (green) represents the 86.5% probability region (equivalent to $2\sigma$)
 - The outermost contour (blue) represents the 98.9% probability region (equivalent to $3\sigma$)
 - The elliptical shape is due to correlation between variables ($\rho = 0.5$)

+Contour lines in a multivariate normal distribution represent regions of equal probability density.
+These contours have a direct relationship with probability regions and the Mahalanobis distance:

+1. **Elliptical Regions**: For a bivariate normal distribution, contours form ellipses whose shape depends on the covariance structure of the variables.

+2. **Probability Content**: Each contour encloses a specific probability mass.
+For bivariate normal distributions:
+   - The innermost contour (red) contains 39.4% of the probability
+   - The middle contour (green) contains 86.5% of the probability
+   - The outermost contour (blue) contains 98.9% of the probability

+3. **Mahalanobis Distance**: Each contour corresponds to a specific Mahalanobis distance from the mean, which accounts for the correlation between variables.

+4. **Extension of Confidence Intervals**: These probability regions extend the concept of univariate confidence intervals to multiple dimensions by:
+   - Accounting for correlation between variables
+   - Forming elliptical regions rather than simple intervals
+   - Using the covariance matrix to determine the shape and orientation
+   - Providing the same probabilistic interpretation as univariate intervals

+This framework allows us to make statistically valid statements about the joint probability of multiple variables, which is essential for hypothesis testing, outlier detection, and uncertainty quantification in multivariate settings.

 ##### The Connection to Mahalanobis Distance